nodexeus/blockvisor/node_image_builder_guide.md

 - `fallocate`
 - `fuser`

+### Define Default Services as needed
+You can define additional services that will be automatically started on all nodes of given kind in `/var/lib/babel/services.rhai` file (on rootfs).
+See [Services Example](babel_api/examples/services.rhai) for more details.

+It is the place to define blockchain unrelated services like monitoring agent or proxy servers.

 ### Implementing/Customizing Babel Plugin for New Blockchain

 Once you've created the node, you should be able to find it's rhai script in `<workspace>/node/babel.rhai`.